keycloak/keycloak-quickstarts/service-nodejs/README.md

 Level: Beginner
 Technologies: Node.js
 Summary: Node.js Service
-Target Product: RH-SSO, JBoss EAP
+Target Product: Keycloak, WildFly
 Source: <https://github.com/keycloak/rh-sso-quickstarts>

 What is it?
 -----------

-The `service-nodejs` quickstart demonstrates how to write a RESTful service with Node.js that is secured with RH-SSO.
+The `service-nodejs` quickstart demonstrates how to write a RESTful service with Node.js that is secured with Keycloak.

 There are 3 endpoints exposed by the service: